brotabrr/Earther/README.md

 ## If You Fail To Follow This I Will Take Legal Action Against You
 **It can mean:**
-YouTube take down request
+YouTube take down request.
-Discord server removal request
+Discord server removal request.
-GitHub post removal
+GitHub post removal.
-Or even court
+Or even court.

 ## About Devs
-Script made by **brotabrr** on GitHub and YouTube Original idea by **NexitySecond** on GitHub and **@nexity4559** on YouTube GUI made by **stysscythe** on GitHub, all rights for GUI belong to them
+Script made by **brotabrr** on GitHub and YouTube.
+Original idea by **NexitySecond** on GitHub and **@nexity4559** on YouTube.
+GUI made by **stysscythe** on GitHub, all rights for GUI belong to them.